Highlights from the Ratings and Financial Report for Las Vegas Sands Corp. (LVS)

 LVS’s Market Performance

-LVS stocks went up by 7.49% for the week, with a monthly jump of 0.08% and a quarterly performance of -12.01%, while its annual performance rate touched -40.10%.
-The volatility ratio for the week stands at 5.02% while the volatility levels for the past 30 days are set at 5.51% for Las Vegas Sands Corp..
-The simple moving average for the period of the last 20 days is 5.59% for LVS stocks with a simple moving average of -9.09% for the last 200 days.
+LVS stocks went up by 2.54% for the week, with a monthly drop of -0.14% and a quarterly performance of -1.66%, while its annual performance rate touched -37.19%.
+The volatility ratio for the week stands at 4.18% while the volatility levels for the past 30 days are set at 5.38% for Las Vegas Sands Corp..
+The simple moving average for the period of the last 20 days is 6.44% for LVS stocks with a simple moving average of -8.81% for the last 200 days.

 Analysts’ Opinion of LVS